Welcome to today's edition of the Rush 24-7 podcast.

 They need the IRS and the tax code.

-They need to save the IRS, they need to save the tax code.
+They need to save the tax code.

-They need to they that in addition to that, don't forget the IRS is now the collecting agency, the collection agency for Obamacare, which they're entirely invested in.
+In addition to that, don't forget the IRS is now the collecting agency, the collection agency for Obamacare, which they're entirely invested in.

-So I think what this is is a concerted effort to clean this up and sweep it away and get rid of it as quickly as possible.
+So I think what this is, is a concerted effort to clean this up and sweep it away and get rid of it as quickly as possible.

 It's got to remain intact.